apache/nuttx/configs/sama5d4-ek/README.txt

    minor redesign and re-testing before they can be available.

 5) Board-related I2C issues have prevented integration of the WM8904 audio decoder.
-So the NxWM Media Player demo cannot produce sounds.
+So the NxPlayer and NxWM Media Player demo cannot produce sounds.